robust-ml/robust-ml.github.io/faq.md

 content are also publicly visible (as GitHub [issues][issues] / [pull requests][pulls]).

-## How is this different from other similar resources?
+## How is this different from the other existing resources on robust ML?

-[CleverHans][cleverhans] is a library providing open-source implementations of various known attacks.
-This is an important resource serving as a baseline for new defenses to be tested against.
-However, testing against a static attack collection is not sufficient to guarantee security.
-Defenses are often bypassed by adaptive attacks that are designed to target that specific defense.
-The goal of robustML is to provide a place for this adaptive analysis to happen.
-We will rely purely on third-party code, only providing a simple [API][robustml] ourselves.
+[CleverHans][cleverhans] is a library providing open-source implementations of various known attack methods.
+This is an important resource that provides us with a broad set of tools useful in working on robust ML.
+However, the key goal of robust-ml.org, reflecting the current progress on key datasets and threat models, is not a part of CleverHans's focus.

 [robust.vision][robust vision] maintains a comparison between existing defenses by evaluating each one of them against all currently known attacks.
+This provides a useful overview of the relative power of known attacks and defenses.
+However, due to its focus on evaluating defenses only on known, static attacks, it might not necessarily reflect the actual progress on the defense front.
-This provides an overview of the relative power of known attacks and defenses.
-However, it does not fully capture the adaptive nature of evaluating new defenses.
-Defenses often appear effective by resisting all previously known attacks but can be completely bypassed by new, adaptive ones.
-Moreover, robust.vision requires a relatively strict interface to allow running an all-vs-all evaluation.
-Our interface requirements are minimal to avoid restricting the power of new attacks beyond what is required by the threat model.
+After all, defenses often appear effective by resisting all previously known attacks but can be completely bypassed by new, adaptive ones.

 [source]: https://github.com/robust-ml/robust-ml.github.io
 [commits]: https://github.com/robust-ml/robust-ml.github.io/commits/master